-An explicit capacity request is a request to allocate a certain amount of capacity on a given interconnector in a given direction for a given time period.
+An explicit capacity request is a request to allocate a certain amount of capacity on a given interconnector (or multiple interconnectors if it's a request corresponding to IDA results) in a given direction for a given time period.

 4. Order book creation